krmarshall/TotalWarhammerPlanner/README.md

 npm run start - Installs and builds the frontend into the backend ./public/ folder, then installs and builds the backend from typescript and runs the server.

 ## Known Issues
 - Build links broke somewhere?
-- Local builds need to be implemented again
+(Fixed?)
 - Character quest items need to be separated into a different component
 - Figure out what to do with background/hidden skills
-- Find some missing phase stat effect/attribute icons and fix placeholder keys in data parser(prob gonna need some hardcoding for wh2, check norsca marauder chieftain for eg)
 - Work on overall page style

 ## Adding A Mod